ZubairM-1997/backend-developer-codetest/README.md

 - The graphql schema contains an interface named Asset and a concrete type that implements that interface named BasicAsset
 - A query allows us to read an asset by id

+To get started, first install the dependancies by entering 'yarn install' on the terminal

 ## Linting

 yarn lint